Health Resources

 • For cyanotic heart disease patients, be aware of potential oxygen needs during flights

-Use support stockings and take aspirin or equivalent unless your doctor advises against it
+Use support stockings and take aspirin or an equivalent unless your doctor advises against it.

 Diet